.NET Best Practices: Architecture & Design Patterns

 Most developers are not naturally skilled as graphic designers.
 This recognition has led to the development of design patterns that enable developers to concentrate on coding the application's behavior while allowing graphic designers to create compelling user interfaces.
 The cornerstone among these patterns is known as Model-View-Whatever (MVW), with Whatever being adaptable based on the specific technology in use.
 Grasping the MVW pattern is crucial, as it forms the foundation for developing both Windows and web applications.

-• MVVM in WPF/MAUI - MVW taking advantage of powerful databinding capabilities.
+• MVVM in Blazor - MVW taking advantage of powerful databinding capabilities

-• LAB: Using MVVM in a WPF application
+• LAB: Using MVVM in a Blazor application

 Reactive Programming